joopringelberg/perspectives-react/README.md

 ### Rollen
 A `Rollen` Component makes instances of selected roles available.
 Use the `Rollen` Component to access Roles of the surrounding Context.
 Select a Role by using its *local name*.

 To access the BuitenRol of a Context, use the `ExternalRole` Component rather than trying to include the name of the BuitenRol.
-To access properties on a BuitenRol, use `ViewOnExternalRole` To access properties on a BinnenRol, use `ViewOnInternalRole`.
+To access properties on a BuitenRol, use `ViewOnExternalRole`.

 **NOTE**.
 Any Role that is taken from an Aspect, will not be found by Rollen, because it's current implementation assumes that each Role is in the namespace of the context.